 Depending on the season and the conditions, expect to catch tuna, marlin and barracuda.
 An energetic day is guaranteed trying to haul in the large fish and a photo opportunity to record the occasion is a must, but the region’s catch and release policy means that the ‘catch of the day’ won’t be on the evening’s menu.

-BI-PLANE FLIGHT ACROSS THE LEWA CONSERVANCY
+FLY ACROSS THE LEWA CONSERVANCY

-For a complete Out of Africa experience, take to the air to a bygone era on an adrenaline-charged bi-plane flight across Kenya’s Lewa Conservancy.
+For a complete Out of Africa experience, take to the air to a bygone era on an adrenaline-charged flight across Kenya’s Lewa Conservancy.

 Your bush pilot-guide will tell you everything you need to know about the landscape and what you can see en route, while flying over some of the most game-rich areas.
-The bi-plane flights are at low-level to give you the most spectacular views, while letting the wind whip through your hair.
+The plane flights are at low-level to give you the most spectacular views, while letting the wind whip through your hair.
 This really is a once-in-a-lifetime experience not to be missed.

 CAMEL SAFARIS WITH THE SAMBURU TRIBE